 Cherishing her love forever are her daughters: Denise Slater-Mau (Patrick Mooney) and Deanne Slater-Johnson, both of Pattersonville; her grandchildren: William (Jessica) Mau of Rotterdam, Alexander (Rachel) Mau of Scotia, Erick (Kelly) Mau of Rotterdam, Elizabeth Johnson and Elayna Johnson, both of Pattersonville; great-grandchildren: Lincoln Mau, Harper Mau and Grayson Mau; nephews: Dale (Donna) Nunamann, Dean (Allison) Nunamann, Todd (Denise) Nunamann and their families.

 A funeral service will be held at 2:00PM on Sunday, January 26, 2020 at Coltrain Funeral Home, LLC, 134 River Street, Middleburgh with Pastor Jeffrey Kelley officiating.
 Spring interment will be in Middleburgh Cemetery.
 All are invited to visit with the family from 1:00-2:00PM on Sunday, prior to the funeral.

 Memorial donations in Joyce’s honor are asked to be sent to the Middleburgh Century Club, PO Box 715, Middleburgh, NY 12122 or to the Dr. Best House Medical Exhibit c/o the Middleburgh Library, PO Box 670, Middleburgh, NY 12122

-To plant a tree in memory of Joyce E. Slater, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Joyce E. Slater, please visit our floral store.

 Middleburgh Century Club